 With both of these URLs, the user can start to understand how to navigate the website.
 So, if they don’t want to look at Derek Jeter baseball cards, the user might go back to a category page with all baseball cards with pages for different players.
 However, without an SEO-friendly URL structure and easy-to-recognize words describing the content, users will be unsure of a web page’s content and may be less likely to visit that URL.
-This is what Google says about URL structure in their Google Search Console Documentation for advanced SEO:
+Read about what Google says about URL structure in their Google Search Console Documentation for advanced SEO.

 Crawlability & Indexability for Search Engines